Isabel Peralta

-María Isabel Medina Peralta (born 2002) is a Spanish far-right activist associated with neo-Nazism and Falangism.
-She came to public attention at age 18 in February 2021, after making a speech against Jews at an event in honour of the Blue Division.
-Three months later, she made threats of violence at an unauthorised demonstration at the Moroccan embassy, for which she was convicted of hate speech and sentenced to a year in prison in April 2025.
-She was invited in 2021 for a ten-month scholarship with the Third Way in Germany, but was deported for possession of Nazi symbols and later banned for life from the country.
+María Isabel Medina Peralta (born 2002) is a Spanish far-right activist associated with neo-Nazism, as well as Falangism.
+She came to public attention at age 18 in February 2021 after making a speech against Jews at an event in honour of the Blue Division.
+Three months later, she spoke at a demonstration outside the Moroccan embassy, for which she was convicted of hate speech and sentenced to a year in prison in April 2025.
+In March 2022 she was deported from Germany and banned for life from the country, with authorities describing her as "a danger for security and public order".

-Biography
+Early life and family

 Peralta is the daughter of Juan Manuel Medina, a pundit on Ana Rosa Quintana's El programa de Ana Rosa.
 Medina was elected to the town council in Seseña in the Province of Toledo in 2008 in representation of the People's Party (PP).
 In 2011, it was revealed that in the 1990s he had been a member of the Alianza por la Unidad Nacional, a far-right party.
 Peralta said that she first identified with the extreme right at age 13.
-According to Peralta, she was expelled from her father's house in 2019 to live with her mother, a practicing Buddhist who did not support Peralta's ideology but could tolerate it.
+According to Peralta, she was expelled from her father's house in 2019 to live with her mother, a Buddhist abbess who did not support Peralta's ideology but could tolerate it.
 The following year, Medina expelled Peralta again, when she went to the Valley of the Fallen to pay tribute to José Antonio Primo de Rivera, the founder of Falangism.
+In 2019, she began studying history at the Complutense University of Madrid, and joined a Falangist student society.

+Far-right activism

 In February 2021, 18-year-old Peralta made international headlines at an authorised event in Madrid, in which she wore the blue shirt of the Falange and made a speech in tribute to the Blue Division, Spanish volunteers in the Nazi invasion of the Soviet Union.
-She said "The enemy is always going to be the same one, albeit with different masks: the Jew".
-An investigation was opened into her actions, but it was closed by a judge.
+She said: "The enemy is always going to be the same one, albeit with different masks: the Jew."
+An investigation was opened into her actions but was closed by a judge.